Specialist No Win, No Fee Solicitors

 Paralysis is the loss of use of certain areas or sides of your body.
 It can be permanent or temporary, and mobility may be affected in any part of your body.
 If an injury has been sustained to the vertebra, all movement from the neck down may be lost, or an injury to the lower spine could result in paraplegia.

-The consequences of paralysis are traumatic and life-changing both for the injured person and their family and close friends.
-Many will suffer from psychological issues, such as depression, anxiety and loss of motivation after paralysis.
+The consequences of a serious injury resulting in paralysis are traumatic and life-changing both for the injured person and their family and close friends.
+Many will suffer from psychological issues, such as depression, anxiety and loss of motivation after being paralysed.
 Post-Traumatic Stress Disorder (PTSD) is also common among those who sustain paralysis unexpectedly.
 In claims involving paralysis, proper legal support is invaluable to ensuring the best possible future comfort and security is provided to the injured person.

 |Paraplegia||£192,090.00 – £249,270.00|

 Smith Jones has a high success rate for personal injury cases and our team will always inform and advise you accordingly.
 We go that extra mile to maximise client settlement amounts – In cases that have been brought before a ‘Stage 3’ hearing, our team have secured an average 84% higher settlement than the defendant’s final offer.